The de Rham-Fargues-Fontaine cohomology: Introduction

 \subsubsection{Acknowledgments}

 We are grateful to Grigory Andreychev for having shared and discussed his results that we use in \Cref{sec:dR}, to Dustin Clausen for answering some questions on the theory of analytic rings, to Guido Bosco for having suggested the proof of \Cref{lemma:guido}, to Fabrizio Andreatta for having pointed out the analogy to Dwork's trick and to Joseph Ayoub for many discussions on \Cref{cor:proetd}.
-We also thank Martin Gallauer, Elmar Gro\ss e-Kl\"onne and Peter Scholze for their helpful remarks on preliminary versions of this paper.
+We also thank Martin Gallauer, Elmar Gro\ss e-Kl\"onne and Peter Scholze for their helpful remarks on preliminary versions of this paper{, and the referees for their constructive comments and recommendations.}